Boeing Replaces 737 MAX Chief After January Mid-air Scare - UrduPoint

 The January 5 episode has led to enhanced scrutiny of Boeing by the Federal Aviation Administration regulatory body and lawmakers on Capitol Hill, who plan hearings on the matter.

+The FAA has said it is midway through its own six-week safety audit into Boeing.
+The agency in January 2023 also appointed a panel to undertake a "safety culture" review of Boeing that is expected to be released in the coming weeks.

-Boeing's response to the latest difficulty has included operational pauses at Renton and other sites to review safety and quality control procedures, and promised enhancements of efforts to bolster inspections of new planes prior to delivery.
+Boeing's response to the latest difficulty has included operational pauses at Renton and other sites to review safety and quality control procedures.
+It promised enhancements of efforts to bolster inspections of new planes prior to delivery.

 Boeing Chief Executive Dave Calhoun has accepted responsibility for the incident and promised transparency.

-In addition to the Ringgold appointment, Boeing named Elizabeth Lund to the newly created post of senior vice president for quality in the commercial division.
+In addition to Ringgold's appointment, Boeing named Elizabeth Lund to the newly created post of senior vice president for quality in the commercial division.

-The company named Mike Flemming to succeed Lund as general manager for airplane programs and Don Ruhmann to replace Flemming as vice president of development programs.
+The company also named Mike Flemming to succeed Lund as general manager for airplane programs, and Don Ruhmann to replace Flemming as vice president of development programs.

 The leadership changes were needed "as we continue driving BCA's enhanced focus on ensuring that every airplane we deliver meets or exceeds all quality and safety requirements," Deal said in the memo.